rknizzle/re/README.md

 # re

-Continously run a command that will refresh when a file change is detected in directory or subdirectory
+Continously run a command that will refresh when a file change is detected in the directory or a subdirectory

-Example usage:
+Example usages:
 ```
 re go test
 re node server.js